 Currently there is much talk of knowledge-based education.
-The minister of state for schools has this to say about it, for example.

 A narrative is created whereby skills are set against knowledge.
 Skills bad-knowledge good.

 While knowledge is being conceived of as subject-based, skills are being thought of as generic and it is maintained that curricula based on generic skills such as the ability to problem solve, collaborate and be creative work to counter the primacy of each subject’s store of knowledge.